 However, this is often harder than you might think.
 Running a business is easy.
 Running a reliable business can be much more difficult, especially in those early days, when everything is a learning curve.
-Let’s take a look at some of the things that you can do to ensure your business is reliable and continues to be so as it grows.
+Let’s take a look at 4 of the things that you can do to ensure your business is reliable and continues to be so as it grows.

 Hire Reliable Staff

 In the early days, you might have a small team.
 But, whether you hire one person, or a hundred, if you want to offer a reliable service, your team needs to be filled with competent people.
 Employ staff that let you down, that don’t pull their weight or turn up to shifts, and that don’t put extra effort in when it is needed, and your business will never work at it is best.
 You will be forced to let other people down in turn.

 So, take your time with recruitment.
 Don’t just hire people quickly and without thought.
 Hire people who are committed to your business, and eager to work.
 Then, keep an eye on things.
 If staff members start to let you down regularly, or without good reason, speak to them quickly.